 About the Program

-The McLane Teammates Reading Program is a one semester, non-credit reading group where participants read and discuss selections from classic works and from contemporary scholars that address important questions in political economy.
-Participants that successfully complete the program receive a $1,000 scholarship.
+The McLane Teammates Reading Program was a one semester, non-credit reading group where participants read and discussed selections from classic works and from contemporary scholars that address important questions in political economy.
+Participants that successfully completed the program received a $1,000 scholarship.

-The McLane Teammates Reading Programs at Texas Tech University and Angelo State University complement similar programs, which are operating concurrently at the O'Neil Center for Global Markets and Freedom at Southern Methodist University, the Baugh Center for Entrepreneurship & Free Enterprise at Baylor University, and the Arkansas Center for Research in Economics at the University of Central Arkansas.
+The McLane Teammates Reading Programs at Texas Tech University and Angelo State University complemented similar programs, which operated concurrently at the O'Neil Center for Global Markets and Freedom at Southern Methodist University, the Baugh Center for Entrepreneurship & Free Enterprise at Baylor University, and the Arkansas Center for Research in Economics at the University of Central Arkansas.

-All groups examine the same set of readings and interact with one another at a summit hosted each semester by Southern Methodist University in Dallas, TX.
+All groups examined the same set of readings and interacted with one another at a summit hosted each semester by Southern Methodist University in Dallas, TX.

-For questions regarding the McLane Teammates Reading Program, or if you would like to be included in the FMI Student Programs email distribution list, please contact the Free Market Institute at firstname.lastname@example.org or 806.742.7138.
+For questions regarding the FMI reading programs, or if you would like to be included in the FMI Student Programs email distribution list, please contact the Free Market Institute at email@example.com or 806.742.7138.